NIFTy-PPL/J-UBIK/paper/paper.md

 Up to now, the likelihood models and prior models have been built from scratch for different imaging problems that Nifty.re tackles.
 This accounts for most of the work in this Bayesian imaging process.
-UBIK approaches this difficulty from two sides.
-On the one hand, UBIK contains tools to facilitate the implementation of new likelihood and prior models.
+J-UBIK approaches this difficulty from two sides.
+On the one hand, J-UBIK contains tools to facilitate the implementation of new likelihood and prior models.
 It is a toolbox that allows for different types of response applications, for example using spatially variant or invariant psfs, allowing for different types of noise statistics of the signal, such as Poissonian or Gaussian,